koalagang/awesome-browserless/README.md

 # Web browsers suck
 The modern web is slow and bloated.
+The traditional method of browsing with a graphical web browser is also.
 It is coated in malicious trackers and adverts.
 There are a few ways to go about solving this:
-1. Use an alternative web protocol such as gopher or gemini
+1. Use an alternative web protocol such as gopher or gemini - these will likely never become mainstream
-2. Use a text-based browser such as lynx or w3m
+2. Use a text-based browser such as lynx or w3m - plenty of websites do not function well without JavaScript
-3. Use superior software where possible (see below)
+3. Use superior software where possible (see below) - can be tinkered with an designed for its specific purpose

 # Superior software
 Note that most of these applications are commandline-based but I have tried to include some GTK and Qt apps as well.
 I have tested anything with a tick ✅ next to it.